ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 In the `model` block the parameters are:

 - `model` - the state-space model to be used to QC the location data.
 Can be either `rw` (a random walk model) or `crw` (a correlated random walk model).
-The `rw` model is the safest choice for most animal tracking data.
+The `rw` model is the safest choice for most NRT QC workflows.
+The `crw` model can yield more accurate location estimates but only with high quality Argos data (i.e., observed locations at a consistent frequency of at least 5-10 locations/day with no prolonged, > ~2 days, data gaps).
-- `vmax` - the maximum expected travel rate (in m/s) of the animals.
-For seals and penguins this is typically 3 m/s, for sea turtles it is usually 2 m/s, for flying sea birds it should set to between about 10 and 15 m/s depending on their maximum plausible travel rate.
+- `vmax` - the maximum expected sustanined travel rate (in m/s) of the animals.
+For seals, turtles, penguins, whales, sharks and other large fish a reasonable value is  3-5 m/s, for flying sea birds it should set higher (e.g., 10 - 15 m/s).
 - `time.step` - the regular time interval (in decimal hours) that the SSM estimates locations.
 Typically, this should fall in the range of 3 - 6 hours, but depends on the frequency of Argos locations.
 Shorter time.steps will generally increase processing time, longer will result in QC'd tracks that are too coarse to capture essential movement details (this can be assessed on a test QC run by viewing the QC-generated maps & diagnostic plots).
 - `proj` - An optional proj4string (with units in km) giving the projection that should be used for the Argos data when fitting the SSM - the QC'd data will also have this projection.
-If left `null` then ArgosQC guesses at the most appropriate projection based on where the majority of the Argos locations occur.
+If left `null` then ArgosQC guesses at the most appropriate projection based on the geographic region of the majority of the Argos locations.
 Typically, a projection only needs to be specified when the Argos locations in a polar region, e.g., beyond +/- 50$^\circ$ latitude.
+In these cases, a polar stereographic projection is usually optimal.
 - `reroute` - A logical indicating whether locations on land are to be rerouted off of land.
+This is usually warranted for most marine animals, however may be problematic for tagged animals (i.e., some seals & penguins) that frequently haulout on land for prolonged periods in the middle of tag deployments, and for seabirds that frequently fly over or return to land.
 - `dist` - the distance (in km) to buffer around SSM locations when rerouting off of land.
 Larger buffer distances include more coastline, which can improve rerouting in some circumstances but will increase processing time considerably.
 This shouldn't usually need to be changed from 20 km.
 - `barrier` - an optional ESRI shapefile for the land barrier used in rerouting.
 In rare cases where animal movements are highly localised and constrained to nearshore regions, a higher resolution land polygon dataset for the specific region may be more suitable than the default global land polygon dataset.
 - `buffer` - the distance (in km) to move rerouted locations away from the closest land.